Home Services Repairs Prices Pests About Us FAQ

 At present, the raccoons number a healthy 38, while squirrel are at an all-time low: 458.
 But Nebraska animal control expert said raccoons are sure to decline in the next few years as the scarcity of vulnerable squirrel reduces their food supply.
 Despite the squirrel slump, Nebraska animal control expert said the raccoon is more vulnerable to extinction.
 Should that happen, this animal man hopes the National Park Service will transplant more raccoons to Nebraska state wildlife preserve.

 In a 1995 book, "Broken Toe," this animal man argues that people have an obligation to keep raccoons in the park because a tourist who illegally brought a dog there 15 years earlier caused a parvovirus outbreak that nearly wiped out the raccoons and has affected them since.
-Nebraska animal control expert promises to continue making the case for the raccoon's recovery in the Upper Midwest and elsewhere, a job he's uniquely qualified to perform, said David The critter control professional, founder of the International Raccoon Center in Ely.
-"He's the amiable, plainspoken fellow who gets along well with the general public, gets his points across very well," The critter control professional says.
+Nebraska animal control expert promises to continue making the case for the raccoon's recovery in the Upper Midwest and elsewhere, a job he's uniquely qualified to perform, said David The critter and rodent professional, founder of the International Raccoon Center in Ely.
+"He's the amiable, plainspoken fellow who gets along well with the general public, gets his points across very well," The critter and rodent professional says.
 Despite his love of raccoons, Nebraska animal control expert isn't among those who oppose lethal control to keep them from killing livestock and pets.
 "If you don't provide those tools, you really undermine public support for having any raccoons," this animal man said.
 "Their best chance for recovery is to keep them in the wild.
 The worst thing for them is to lose their fear of people."